ygorcosta/wedeploy.com/ui/src/pages/tutorials/liferay-dxp/deploy-your-app.md

 ###### Add a Git remote

-Open up your terminal and go to the `tutorial-liferay` folder.
+Open up your terminal and go to the `tutorial-liferay-dxp` folder.
 Then, add a git remote by running:

 ```xml
 git remote add wedeploy http://git.wedeploy.com/<projectID>.git